-During the year, approximately 18% of revenue generated was in Canadian dollars with most of the balance being in U.S. dollars.
+During the year, approximately 14% of revenue generated was in Canadian dollars, and 12% in Australian dollars, with most of the balance being in U.S. dollars.
 Since most of the input costs related to revenue are denominated in the same currency as the revenue, the impact on earnings is somewhat muted.

-The favourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the prior year, was approximately \$6 million.
-The impact on net earnings was approximately \$1 million as expenditures in foreign jurisdictions tend to be in the same currency as revenue.
+The favourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the prior year, was approximately \$10 million.
+The impact on net earnings was minimal as expenditures in foreign jurisdictions tend to be in the same currency as revenue.